 An example of Standard Death and Total & Permanent Disability cover

-James is 29 years old when he joins the ALS Limited Superannuation Plan.
-James has an account balance of \$6,000 and is eligible for Standard Death and Total & Permanent Disability cover.
+James is 29 years old when he joins Mondelez Australia Superannuation Plan.
+He is a Casual employee, has an account balance over \$6,000 and is eligible for \$50,000 Standard Death and Total & Permanent Disability cover.